AdobeDocs/campaign-classic.en/help/web/using/defining-web-forms-page-sequencing.md

 # Defining web forms page sequencing{#defining-web-forms-page-sequencing}

 The form can contain one or more pages.
-It is built via a diagram which lets you sequence pages and testing, script execution and page jump recording stages.
-The diagram construction mode is the same as for a workflow.
+It is built via a diagram which lets you sequence pages, testing, script execution, page jump and recording steps.
+Global diagram design mode is the same as for a Campaign workflow.

 ## About previous page and next page {#about-previous-page-and-next-page}